tim-hoff/TicTacToe/README.md

 TicTacToe
 =========

-Clone into your computer and change the name of the folder to TicTacToeTitan and import it into eclipse.
+Clone the repository into your computer and change the name of the folder to TicTacToeTitan and then import it into eclipse.